Dormammu: 1970s

-Dormammu enters into an alliance with the Asgardian Loki and tricks superhero teams the Avengers and Defenders into fighting each other for components of the artifact known as the Evil Eye.
+Dormammu enters into an alliance with the Asgardian Loki and tricks superhero teams the Avengers and Defenders into fighting each other for components of the artifact known as the Evil Eye of Avalon.
 The Eye is reassembled, and allows Dormammu to merge his own universe with all the planets of the "regular" Marvel Universe without breaking his vow.
 Dormammu imprisons the traitorous Loki and effortlessly overwhelms all of his other opponents, leaving only the Scarlet Witch.
 When Loki escapes and distracts Dormammu, the Scarlet Witch casts a hex on the Eye that causes it to absorb Dormammu, and costs Loki his sanity.

 After being seen in flashback, the character manages to reintegrate himself on Earth, but is recovering slowly to full strength.
 Together with Umar, Dormammu captures the elder goddess Gaea, and seeks revenge against the Scarlet Witch by kidnapping her and her mentor Agatha Harkness from her wedding to the Vision.
 After Wanda and Agatha remove the heat needed for his regeneration, he departs for his own realm.
 Immediately afterwards, he attempts to destroy Doctor Strange and Clea.
 He is betrayed by Umar, who steals his power and allows the character to be banished from Earth.

 Dormammu tricks Strange into battling both the demon Ghost Rider and the Bounty Hunter in an unsuccessful attempt to kill Strange.
 Dormammu appears in a "What If...?" alternate universe story as Strange's master in that reality.